-Snohomish County Parks, Recreation and Tourism has been working with families of victims and survivors of the March 22, 2014 SR 530 Mudslide to develop a concept and initial design for a memorial to those who were lost, as well as the Steelhead Drive and C-Post neighborhoods that were devastated by the event.
-Tributes to the Community lost, the First Responders and the Community Response will also be included as elements of the Memorial.
+Snohomish County Parks, Recreation and Tourism has been working with families of victims and survivors of the March 22, 2014 SR 530 Mudslide to develop a concept and initial design for a memorial to those who were lost in the tragic event.
+Tributes to the Steelhead Drive and C-Post neighborhoods, the Community lost, the First Responders and the Community Response will also be included as elements of the Memorial.

 This page is dedicated to project updates and documents, and will be updated regularly, as the design is developed.